NWT Homeschool Funding: How the DEA Reimbursement System Works

 Under the NWT School Funding Framework, a registered home schooling student is counted as 0.5 FTE (full-time equivalent) for the school they are registered with.
 A regular enrolled student counts as 1.0 FTE.
 This means your homeschooled child generates approximately half the base funding of a classroom student.

 That funding does not flow directly to you.
 It flows to the District Education Authority (DEA) or Divisional Education Council that oversees your school.
-What the DEA is allowed to do with it is constrained: they may retain up to 25% of the student's FTE allocation to reimburse parents for home schooling expenses.
+What the DEA is allowed to do with it is constrained: reimbursement is capped at a maximum of 25% of an FTE, subject to the DEA's local policy.

 What You Must Do to Access the Funding

 Funding access is not automatic.
-You must register your home schooling program by September 30 to be counted in the funding year.
-Missing this deadline does not just delay your reimbursement — it means your student is not counted in that year's funding allocation at all.
+You must register your home schooling program by September 30 to be eligible for funding for that school year.
+After that date, reimbursement is unavailable for that school year.

 After registration, the process for claiming reimbursement varies by DEA:

 - Yellowknife Education District No. 1 (YK1) uses a digitized expense claim system.
-You submit receipts electronically and claims are processed on a rolling basis throughout the year.
+Follow its current instructions for submitting receipts and claims.

 - Other DEAs generally have their own forms and submission windows — ask your assigned principal or DEA office for their current process.